ansys/pymechanical/doc/source/user_guide/index.rst

 .. _ref_user_guide:

 ==========
-User Guide
+User guide
 ==========
-This guide provides a general overview of the basics and usage of the PyMechanical library.
+This guide provides a general overview of how you use PyMechanical library.

 ..